GoogleContainerTools/skaffold/docs-v2/content/en/docs/tutorials/skaffold-resource-selector.md

 	GroupKind string `yaml:"groupKind" yamltags:"required"`
 	// Image is an optional slice of JSON-path-like paths of where to rewrite images.
 	Image []string `yaml:"image,omitempty"`
-	// Labels is an optional slide of JSON-path-like paths of where to add a labels block if missing.
+	// Labels is an optional slice of JSON-path-like paths of where to add a labels block if missing.
 	Labels []string `yaml:"labels,omitempty"`
+	// PodSpec is an optional slice of JSON-path-like paths of where pod spec properties can be overwritten.
+	PodSpec []string `yaml:"podSpec,omitempty"`
 }
 ```